jzawodn/arm-neon-vfp-test/README.md

 Example: Raspberry PI
 ---------------------

-This run was performed on a first generation [http://www.raspberrypi.org/](Raspberry PI).
+This run was performed on a first generation [Raspberry PI](http://www.raspberrypi.org/)

 ```
 $ make -i